FruitbatM/amaris-chocolate/README.md

 - [Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools)
 - [CorelDRAW Graphics Suite 2020](https://www.coreldraw.com/en/product/coreldraw/index-price.html) was used to edit CDR files and convert them to JPG images.
 - [CSS Autoprefixe](https://autoprefixer.github.io/) was used for adding CSS vendor prefixes.
+- [W3C Spell Checker](https://www.w3.org/2002/01/spellchecker) was used to check the spelling of the webpage.

 ## Validation
 - [W3C Markup Validation Service](https://validator.w3.org/) was used for Markup validation.